SFTtech/openage/doc/reverse_engineering/networking/13-other.md

 *:player_id*
 The ID of the player saving the game.

-*:data*
-A 253 byte long data field which cannot be parsed easily.
-Contains filename and presumably a checksum.
+*:filename*
+The filename of the savegame in ASCII characters.

+*:memory*
+The space between filename and checksum is filled with uninitialized memory.

+*:checksum*
+The last 4 bytes are a checksum.

 ### Examples